bitrise-io/devcenter/_articles/en/builds/setting-your-git-credentials-on-build-machines.md

        git config --global user.email "email-for-the-commit@domain.com"
 3. [Start a build.](/builds/Starting-builds-manually/)

 If all went well, you should see the changes in your repository in your Git provider.
-The new username and email address will be visible for all future commits you push from your builds to Github.
+The new username and email address will be visible for all future commits you push from your builds to your Git provider.

 <div class="banner">
 <img src="/assets/images/banner-bg-888x170.png" style="border: none;">